Laaouatni/LeetCode-Problems/README.md

 # LeetCode-Problems
-leetcode solutions in javascript (not finished)
+leetcode solutions in JavaScript (not finished)